raphaelleheaf/nevercinderalla/_posts/2014-11-17-malt-mastermind.markdown

 Mark is awesome and if you ever get to bump into him then make sure you get more than a few mins with him.
 You'll come away knowing more than you could imagine about whiskey and wanting to talk about food and drink for the rest of the evening.

 After a very nice little tasting event at the [5CC](http://www.5cc-london.com/) at the Well & Bucket, I'm now far more knowledgable about how best to enjoy whiskeys, and of course, Glenfiddich.
-Thnaks Mark!
-For future refernce; Glenfiddich on it's own is just about perfect for me.
+Thanks Mark!
+For future reference; Glenfiddich 15 year old on it's own is just about perfect for me.

-On a side note about the Well & Bucket; the Oysters and sliders are as fantastic as the cocktails!
+*On a side note about the Well & Bucket; the oyster platterss and sliders are as fantastic as the cocktails!*

 ![Malt Mastermind Award](https://raw.githubusercontent.com/raphaelleheaf/nevercinderella/gh-pages/_assets/malt_award.jpg)

-Last Monday, I was very kindly invited to the [Glenfiddich Malt Mastermind](https://www.glenfiddich.com/uk/explore/malt-mastermind/) event.
+Last Monday, I was very kindly invited to the [Glenfiddich Malt Mastermind](https://www.glenfiddich.com/uk/explore/malt-mastermind/) event at another 5CC venue, The Electricity Showrooms.

-The final consisted of a quick fire question round, the three selected barmen had to create a cocktail that embodied the essence of Glenfiddich.
+The final consisted of a quick fire question round, and then the three selected barmen had to create a cocktail that embodied the essence of Glenfiddich.
 The winning drink was by Alistair Reynolds from [Hawksmoor](http://thehawksmoor.com/drink/wine).
 They're really are upping their game in the fine cocktail hangouts.
-While we couldn't all get one to try, the Old Fashioned and long drink, Apples & Pears (Glenfiddich, Pear juice and Ginger syrup) was a very nice additional to a Monday.
+While we couldn't all get one to try, the Old Fashioned and Apples & Pears, a long drink, Apples & Pears (made with Glenfiddich 12 year old, pear juice and ginger syrup) was a very nice addition to a Monday.

 Here's to bringing more people into the world of whiskeys.